dmbarbour/wikilon/docs/AwelonLang.md

         c d     =>
         c w     =>  c

-As we define more words, valid rewrites will cover a broader spectrum.
-A typical example is `map [G] map => [G] compose map` where `map` applies a function to every value in a collection.
-And a very useful example would be writing some constructs back to accelerated words.
-Translating `[#0 S#]` to `#1` would be considered a rewrite optimization, as is recovering the `z` symbol after evaluation of the fixpoint combinator.
+A typical example of rewrite optimizations regards mapping a pure function over values in a list or stream.
+In this case the principle observation is `[G] map [F] map == [G F] map`, and we might recognize this in a rewrite rule as `map [F] map => [F] compose map` (where `[G] [F] compose == [G F]`).

+Rewrite optimizations can also be utilized for compaction purposes, e.g. translationg `[#0 S#]` to `#1` or recovering the `z` symbol after evaluation of the Z fixpoint combinator.
+An intriguing possibility is to localize some secure hash resources by rewriting to local dictionary words.

-A runtime is free to support rewrite optimizations insofar as they can be proven valid.
-Unfortunately, I do not currently have a good way for users to recommend rewrites and demonstrate proofs.
-But a runtime can at least support rewrite optimizations for accelerated functions.
+A runtime is free to support rewrite optimizations insofar as they are proven valid.
+Unfortunately, I lack at this time effective means for a normal programmer to propose and prove rewrite optimizations through the dictionary.
+But we can at least get a useful start by runtime rewriting of known, accelerated functions.

-*Aside:* Rewrite optimizations tend to be ad-hoc and fragile, sensitive to staging, best used for small gains or aesthetic benefits.
-A runtime could support a `[function](opt)` annotation to perform rewrite optimizations and others.
+*Aside:* Rewrite optimizations in practice are ad-hoc and fragile.
+Use of a `[function](rw)` to precisely stage rewrite optimizations can help, but relying upon rewrite optimizations for performance critical code is not highly recommended.

 ## Compilation